icy/git_xy/README.md

 ## Description

+**WARNING**:
+This project is written for educational purpose only.
+Use them at your own risk.

 `git_xy` helps to synchronize sub directories between git repositories semi-automatically, and may generate pull requests on `github` if changes are detected on the destination repository.
 It works like